Asian Academy Creative Awards

 The annual Asian Academy Creative Awards are presented every December as part of the Singapore Media Festival.
 They recognise excellence in the film and television industry across 16 nations in the Asia-Pacific region.

 History

 The inaugural awards were held in December 2018, at the Capitol Theatre, Singapore.
 The 2019 awards were held in the Victoria Theatre, Singapore.
-Due to the global covid-19 outbreak, the 2020 awards were held over two nights in a 'virtual theatre,' where each nation represented held their own ceremony in conjunction with the main event in Singapore.
+Due to the global COVID-19 outbreak, the 2020 awards were held over two nights in a 'virtual theatre,' where each nation represented held their own ceremony in conjunction with the main event in Singapore.

 2021 awards were held in Singapore from December 2 and 3, for nominations announced on October 4, 2021.
 38 awards were given to winners of Asian-made TV and streaming content in various categories.

+In March 2026, the Asian Academy Creative Awards announced the creation of the Best Micro-Drama (duanju) category.
+Additional details released ahead of the awards identified French producer Guillaume Sanjorge among the inaugural jury members.

 Award

 The winner of each category receives the 'Golden Goddess' statue.
 The statue stands at 36cms (14 inches) and was designed by Society Awards, New York.